This guide is packed with the 3 biggest food photography tips that will have you creating delicious images right after reading.

 Remember, not only do the props that you use in your images tell more about you as a person, but they also speak volumes about the character of the actual dish.

 The ways in which you compose those props around the frame can also have a big impact on what the viewer will look at first and how long they spend looking at your beautiful images.

 3. Master Your Camera

-However, being able to control the camera will not only help erase the hundreds of little tech issues that no-doubt distract from your story, but also add that much needed constancy to your workflow, saving you time and energy in getting the images you need to really make that recipe look amazing.
+Mastering how to control that camera is extremely important.
+Stepping away from auto, aperture/shutter priority will not only help erase the hundreds of little tech issues, but also add that much needed constancy to your workflow.

 Pick The Right Aperture

 Controlling the aperture inside your camera's lens will really help that food pop off of the background.

 Take a look at the images below in which I photographed the same dish, each using a different aperture, until I arrived at one that helped make my food stand out from the rest.